someson/cycle-orm-docs/docs/en/active-record/installation.md

 composer require cycle/active-record
 ```

-After package install you need to, optionally, register bootloader / service-provider in your application.
+After package install you need to, optionally, register bootloader (service-provider) in your application.

 ## Framework-Specific Configuration